Solar Arrays Case Study

 Refreshing the typical aerospace approach

-- Making arrays faster, better, and cheaper requires close collaboration with our customers.
+- Making the PiQ arrays faster, better, and cheaper required close collaboration with our customer.

-- Our solar arrays are designed in parallel to the spacecraft to meet mission goals and all requirements for all sub systems.
+- Our solar arrays were designed in parallel to the spacecraft to meet mission goals and all requirements for all sub systems.

 - Read more about recent solar array work we did with PlanetiQ.